devmecara/ai-jeevesgpt/README.md

 - Docker Desktop (or Docker Engine + Compose)
 - Internet access to pull Ollama models the first time
+- Once you have Docker Desktop installed, open it, go to Settings->Resources and make sure you are setting Memory (RAM) to at least 16 GB and Swap to at least 2 GB

 - If you haven't already downloaded the git repo yet, Open a terminal and type in
 ## NOTE: Always type in the commands between ```bash and ``` lines ONLY